-Other than Dr. Joerg Wolle, all members of the Board of Directors are non-executive.
-None of the non-executive members has held a management position within the Group during the last three years.
+Other than Dr. Joerg Wolle up to March 23, 2017 (up to then, President & CEO of DKSH), all members of the Board of Directors are non-executive.
+None of the non-executive members has held a management position within the Group during the last three years, except Dr. Joerg Wolle.

-Adrian T. Keller (the Chairman) and Andreas W. Keller are members of the Family Pool and Family Council as described in section 1.2 (Significant shareholders) above and are therefore related to DKH Holding AG and Diethelm Keller Holding AG, the Company's major shareholder.
+Adrian T. Keller and Andreas W. Keller are members of the Family Pool and Family Council as described in section 1.2 (Significant shareholders) above and are therefore related to DKH Holding AG and Diethelm Keller Holding AG, the Company's major shareholder.
 The Group entered into certain related party transactions for the purchase and sale of goods and services with Diethelm Keller Holding AG.
 Furthermore, the Group's Fantree logo is protected and owned by Diethelm Keller Holding AG.
 The Group is authorized to use such logo pursuant to a license agreement made between the Group company DKSH International AG and Diethelm Keller Holding AG.
+Dr. Joerg Wolle is a member of the Board of Directors of Diethlem Keller Holding AG.